-This Dutch Guy’s Helicopter Footage Of Cape Town Is So, So Good [Video] - Nigeria Today
+Dutch Guy’s Helicopter Footage Of Cape Town Is So, So Good [Video] - Nigeria Today

-This Dutch Guy’s Helicopter Footage Of Cape Town Is So, So Good [Video]
+Dutch Guy’s Helicopter Footage Of Cape Town Is So, So Good [Video]

 This morning I saw loads of flashlights winding their way up Lion’s Head.